CDEager/dissertation/README.md

 # dissertation

-The deposited version of my doctoral thesis and some accompanying code
+The deposited version of my doctoral thesis.
+Please cite as:

+Eager, Christopher D. (2017).
+Contrast preservation and constraints on individual phonetic variation.
+Doctoral thesis.
+Univserity of Illinois at Urbana-Champaign.